Your Exchange Server infrastructure needs to stay up to date because of vulnerabilities, new features,…

 Find Exchange version with PowerShell

-Find the Exchange version build number with PowerShell.
+How to find the Exchange version build number with PowerShell?
 We want to upgrade the Exchange Servers to the latest version.
-Before we do that, we like to know which Exchange versions are running in the organization.
+Before doing that, we want to know which Exchange versions are running in the organization.
 I recommend doing it with PowerShell, as I have seen wrongly shown build numbers in the Programs and Features section.
 In this article, you will learn how to find the Exchange version.

 Why do we want to find the Exchange version